FreshPorts/host-init/README.md

     # * freshports - git ports, svn ports
     #

-    sudo ./07-mount-external-datasets
+1. Mount the previously unmounted filesystems sudo ./07-mount-external-datasets

+1. Start the jails again
     sudo service jail start

+1. Remember to rotat log files

     # the jails need to be started for this one
     sudo ./08-newsyslog.conf

+1. Some post configuration

     sudo ./18-post-jail-creation-configuration-ingress.sh
     sudo ./19-post-jail-creation-configuration-nginx.sh